Lord William Bentinck: Italian adventure

 Bentinck was quite publicly repudiating the policy of his own Government - which was intending to largely restore the status quo ante bellum in Italy; with Austria in possession of Lombardy and the King of Sardinia re-established in Piedmont.
 For the next month, Bentinck was therefore operating as effectively an independent actor representative of Britain only, as Rosselli says, in the widest sense: in that he held himself to be furthering Britain's true interests, regardless of whether the current Government recognised them or not.

 Ordering his troops north to besiege Genoa, Bentinck himself now headed to Reggio Emilia for a conference with Murat.
 At this conference on the 15th, he brazenly demanded that Tuscany be handed over to himself and evacuated by the Neapolitan forces then in possession of it.
-It was necessary, he argued, that Tuscany be under British jurisdiction, as otherwise he would have no logistical base from which to conduct future operations - to which Murat replied that it was the same argument on his side which dictated his own necessary possession of it.
-Suddenly threatening to turn his forces against Naples itself and restore the rightful Ferdinand IV if Murat did not give way, Bentinck was quickly reprimanded in a firm note from Castlereagh reminding him that he was instructed to co-operate in every way with Murat and Austria.
-At which he reluctantly withdrew his bid for Tuscany - which he had likely been hoping to turn into the nucleus of a free Italian state under his own aegis - and left for Genoa.
-There had, in any case, been no discernable response from the Tuscans to Bentinck's proclamation, while in Genoa he would find a welcoming audience at last.
+It was necessary, he argued, that Tuscany be under British jurisdiction, for if not he would have no logistical base from which to conduct future operations – to which Murat replied that it was the same argument on his team which dictated his own necessary possession of it.
+Bentinck suddenly threatened to turn his forces against Naples itself and restore the rightful Ferdinand IV if Murat did not give way, but was quickly reprimanded in a firm note from Castlereagh reminding him that he was instructed to co-operate in every way with Murat and Austria – at which he reluctantly withdrew his bid for Tuscany (which he had likely been hoping to turn into the nucleus of a free Italian state under his own aegis) and left for Genoa.
+There had, in any case, been no discernible response from the Tuscans to Bentinck's proclamation, while in Genoa he would find a welcoming audience at last.